Chinese Tomato Egg Stir Fry

 Instructions

-• In the same pan, heat up the remaining tablespoon of oil on medium heat.
-Add the garlic and white part of the scallion
+- In the same pan, heat the remaining tablespoon of oil over medium-low heat.
+Add the garlic and white part of the scallion and cook for 2 to 3 minutes.
+Keep an eye on them to prevent them from burning or browning too quickly.

 Notes